About the Greece and Italy: Splendors of the Mediterranean Winter Program

 DOES NOT INCLUDE:

-- Personal expenses (laundry, telephone, internet, beverages, etc)
+- Personal expenses (entertainment, additional excursions, shopping, laundry, telephone, etc)

 Financial aid applies towards fees.